Mesh通信の仕組み

 Normally, the session is automatically disconnected 30 seconds after the last voice stream, but after use it is recommended to manually disconnect it with TG4000 in order to prevent unnecessary distribution.

-Responding from the Target Side
+Responding from the Target SFR BS

 Procedure